 In this work, we apply the Generation III \textit{Bern} model of planetary formation and evolution described in \paperone{} to obtain synthetic populations of planetary systems.
 We provide the methods that we use to perform population synthesis, which are an update from \citet[hereafter \citetalias{2009A&AMordasinia}]{2009A&AMordasinia}.

-We then present five synthetic planet populations for solar-like stars where we vary the initial number of embryos per system.
+We then present five synthetic planet populations for solar-like stars where we vary the initial number of embryos per system, which represent the oligarchs at the end of the planetesimals runaway growth.
+They act similarly to the large bodies in \textit{N}-body studies, such as \citet{2006IcarusOBrien} or \citet{2009RaymondIcarus}.
+As we do not model their formation in our work, we treat their number as a free parameter.
 The goal is to test the convergence of our model with respect to this parameter.
 The populations with a larger number of embryos are capable to follow the formation of terrestrial planets (\paperone) but they are expensive to compute.
 On the other hand, the populations with a lower number of embryos are much cheaper to compute (with the extreme case of a single embryo per system), but fails to follow properly terrestrial planets.
 This test will be useful for future works in this series about the effects of the parameters of the model or physical processes, which requires the computation of multiple populations.